erictt/computer-science-learning/source/_posts/cs6200/p2l5-thread-performance-consideration.md

 ## Experimental Methodology

-* Setting up performance comparissons
+* Setting up performance comparisons
     * Define comparison points: What systems are you comparing?
     * Define inputs: What workload will be used?
     * Define matrices: How will you measure performance?